RigsOfRods/docs.rigsofrods.org/source/tools-tutorials/docs-contributing-guide.md

 Once you're finished editing, your GitHub Desktop app will probably look similar to this:
 ![github-desktop-docs](/images/github-desktop-docs.png)

-Write a title and description for your changes, then click "Commit to branchname" to add your changes to the branch.
+Write a title and description for your changes, then click "Commit to branch" to add your changes to the branch.
 When ready, select `Branch -> Create pull request` to create a pull request on the main repository, and if everything goes well, it'll be merged!

 ## Syncing your fork